DevChanQ/DevChanQ/README.md

 I am Jeffrey Chan.
 I am a software engineer who resides in Hong Kong.

-I specialises in frontend and backend development but feel free to contact me to discuss about anything.

-I make software that's fun, and cool.
+I make software that's fun for everyone and I am passionate about open source.

 You can find me on [X](https://twitter.com/DevJeffHK) or contact me via <a href="mailto:jeffrey@devjeff.info">mail</a>